Our Story

 -

-We currently run a bi weekly group skate scholarship session in Hunslet click below to find out more.
+We currently run a bi-weekly group skate scholarship session in Hunslet.

-In partnership with LS-TEN skatepark, we will support to run weekly free family friendly skating sessions in Cross Flatts Park In Beeston, starting in April 2025
+In partnership with LS-TEN skatepark, we will support the running of weekly free family-friendly skating sessions in Cross Flatts Park in Beeston, starting in April 2025

 The sessions in Beeston offer: